lmullen/gender/cran-comments.md

-This package passes R CMD check on Windows, OS X, and Linux (Ubuntu).

--   This is a new submission.
+This is a resubmission of the gender package after making requested corrections and rerunning checks.

--   There are notes about "no visible binding for global variables" but these variables are all in the data sets in the package environment.
+-   There are notes about "no visible binding for global variables" but these are spurious.
+These variables are not global, but are within the data used by the package as manipulated by dplyr.
+-   Requested corrections to DESCRIPTION file have been made.
+-   Data that exceeded the 5MB limit has been removed.